Integrated Management System

 - The Safety Management System

-The SMS is concerned with the ATM system (ground component) as a whole; equipment, procedures and people.
-The human resources have been integrated in all the functions of the SMS.
-Within the SMS all occurrences are documented, reported, investigated and stored in accordance with the organisation policy.
+The SMS is concerned with the ATM system (ground component) as a whole; equipment, procedures, and people.
+Human resources have been integrated into all the functions of the SMS.
+Within the SMS all occurrences are documented, reported, investigated (when necessary), and stored in accordance with the organization’s policy.

 The SMS is intended to help MATS in guaranteeing the provision of safe services and serves as an assurance to external authorities that MATS has developed and implemented a Safety Management System that is compliant with national and international requirements.

-- SES regulations as indicated in the official website of the EU namely: http://ec.europa.eu/transport/modes/air/single_european_sky/index_en.htm
+- EU & SES regulations as indicated in the official website of the EU namely: http://ec.europa.eu/transport/modes/air/single_european_sky/index_en.htm

 - The ICAO SARPS mainly the areas related to Air Navigation Service Provision: http://www.icao.int/Search/pages/results.aspx?k=Search%2E%2E%2EAir%20Navigation%20Service%20Provision